Trade Forex Trading

 What's a Margin Account?

-A Gold Margin trading account is an account that allows traders to control a large amount of trade position using little of their own capital while borrowing the rest from their broker.
+A Gold Margin trading account is a facility that permits traders to control substantial trade positions by utilizing only a small portion of their own capital while borrowing the remainder from their brokerage firm.

 Obtaining this margin account will enable you as a trader to borrow money from your broker to trade with.

-The amount of borrowing power your account provides you what's called " leverage", and is mostly expressed as a ratio - a ratio of 100:1 means you as a trader can control resources that are worth 100 times more than your deposit - leverage 100:1 means you as a trader can borrow 100 dollars from your broker for every $1 dollar on your account.
+The amount of borrowing power your account provides you what's called " leverage", and is mostly expressed as a ratio - a ratio of 100:1 means you can control resources that are worth 100 times more than your deposit - leverage 100:1 means you can borrow 100 dollars from your broker for every $1 dollar on your account.

 To Learn and Know More about Leverage and Margin - Learn the Topics Listed Below: